-- 1. An election shall require at least ten percent of the ASWOU membership casting valid votes.
-Elections shall include, but are not limited to, general elections, special elections, recalls, and referendums. - a.
-There shall be one general election (covering all elective positions created by this Constitution or any Senate Law) each school year. - b.
-Every ASWOU member that is registered for 6 credits or more is eligible to be elected to or appointed to office, except as otherwise restricted in this Constitution. - c.
-During Inauguration, the highest-ranking member of the Judicial Board must swear in the newly elected officers to transfer the powers and duties from the outgoing administration.
-The Judicial Board shall be in charge of planning an Inauguration for the purpose of swearing in newly elected ASWOU officers, and should include a formal oath of office. - d.
-The Inauguration should take place Spring Term on the Monday of dead week. - e.
-The current ASWOU elected and appointed officers whose term is ending will leave office immediately following Inauguration, and the newly elected officers will assume full powers of the office. - f.
-All paid ASWOU members, excluding the President will be paid from September 15th of the year they are elected to the following June 15th, and the President will be paid from June 15th of the year they are elected to the following June 15th. - g.
-The President and Vice President have the power to hire an executive cabinet before Inauguration. - h.
+300 301 Article V 302 303 304 1.
+An election shall require at least ten percent of the ASWOU membership casting valid votes.
+Elections shall include, but are not limited to, general elections, special elections, recalls, and referendums.
+305 a.
+There shall be one general election (covering all elective positions created by this 306 Constitution or any Senate Law) each school year.
+307 308 309 Every ASWOU member that is registered for 6 credits or more is eligible to be elected to or appointed to office, except as otherwise restricted in this Constitution.
+310 c.
+During Inauguration, the highest-ranking member of the Judicial Board must 311 swear in the newly elected officers to transfer the powers and duties from the 312 outgoing administration.
+The Judicial Board shall be in charge of planning an 313 Inauguration for the purpose of swearing in newly elected ASWOU officers, and 314 should include a formal oath of office.
+315 d.
+The Inauguration should take place Spring Term on the Monday of dead week.
+316 e.
+The current ASWOU elected and appointed officers whose term is ending will 317 leave office immediately following Inauguration, and the newly elected officers 318 will assume full powers of the office.
+319 320 f.
+All paid ASWOU members, excluding the President will be paid from September 15 th of the year they are elected to the following June 15 th , and the President will 321 be paid from June 15 th of the year they are elected to the following June 15 th .
+322 g.
+The President and Vice President have the power to hire an executive cabinet 323 before Inauguration.
+324 325 h.
 The current Judicial Administrator will be in charge of calling all write-in candidates for all positions.
+326 Article VI 327 1.
+The ASWOU President, ASWOU Vice President, members of the ASWOU Senate, 328 including the Senate President, and members of the Judicial Board, including the Judicial 329 Administrator, may be removed from office for failure to execute their duties of office, or 330 gross violation of the ASWOU Oath of Office, and/or ASWOU policies, and/or 331 University policies, and/or regulations.
+332 a.
+Any member(s) of the ASWOU may circulate a petition requesting a recall 333 election.
+Such petition must state the name of the officer to be recalled, the office 334 held, and the reason for recall.
+335 i.
+In order to initiate a recall election, such petition must have valid signatures from ten percent of the ASWOU membership.